Motives for Exploration

 John Smith

-Leader of the first permanent English settlement in North America named Jamestown
+Leader of the first permanent English settlement in North America named Jamestown which was founded in 1607

 Pedro Cabral

-that established a trading post
+Portuguese leader that established a trading post in India

 Affonso de Albuquerque